nextflow-io/website/content/blog/2014/reproduciblity-in-science-docker-and-nextflow-a-perfect-match.md

 ### Here it comes Docker

-This is why we think that Docker containers technology represents a big change for For published code and data to be useful, it not only has to be reproducible, but it also has to be easy to reproduce and interact with the data.
+This is why we think that Docker containers technology represent a big opportunity for published code and data to be useful.
+It not only has to be reproducible, but it also has to be easy to reproduce and interact with the data.

-[Docker](http://www.docker.com) containers technology, is a solution to many of these problems.
+[Docker](http://www.docker.com) containers technology, is a solution to many of the coumputational research reproducibility problems.
 Basically, it is kind of like a lightweight virtual machine where you can set up a compute environment, including all the libraries, code, data, you need, in a single "image".